A Guide to Filoli Historic House and Garden in California

 Spring

-There are bright and blooming tulips and daffodils throughout the entire property, the incredible cherry blossom trees are filled with pink blossoms, and there are food trucks parked in the Meadow ready to serve you.
+There are bright blooming tulips and daffodils throughout the entire property, the incredible cherry blossom trees are filled with pink blossoms, and there are food/drink stands in the Meadow ready to serve you.

 Member Mornings

-Filoli offers special member mornings on weekends throughout spring since it can get so crowded.
+Filoli offers special member mornings on weekends throughout spring since it gets crowded.

-Member mornings allow members to reserve tickets on weekends that allow you to enter an hour before general admission opening hours.
-This gives you a full hour to explore the property with other members before every one else arrives!
+Member mornings allow members to reserve tickets on weekends for entry one hour before general admission opening hours.
+This gives you a full hour to explore the property with other members before everyone else arrives!

 Summer